 2. Failure to define and measure success: Mentoring program managers need to monitor the participation of the mentees and mentors, and the performance of the program overall.
 Don’t wait until it’s too late to find out that your participants are dissatisfied and disengaged, or that your communications strategy isn’t hitting the mark.
 Plan to evaluate your program at a number of levels, and measure progress toward success several times throughout its course.

 3. Poor planning and preparation: When key stakeholders are not involved in the design stage, the program implementation plan can be inadequate.
 Consult with your communications team and the managers of your intended participants, to smooth the way for the rollout of your program.
 Identify the risks early and iron out potential problems well before the program is launched to the target audience.

 4. Poor or no training for participants: Experienced managers, and sometimes even experienced mentors, do not necessarily ‘just know’ how to do mentoring.
 Effective programs provide activities and resources that ensure that mentors understand the key skills of effective mentoring, and that the mentees’ and mentors’ expectations are aligned through training.

-- Inadequate program support Sometimes a great deal of effort goes into getting the program off the ground but mentors and mentees are then left to work it out for themselves.
-Most people need reminders of their commitments so don’t forget to cover basic administrative tasks, like inviting participants to program meetings.
+5. Inadequate program support: Sometimes a great deal of effort goes into getting the program off the ground, but mentors and mentees are then left to work it out for themselves.
+Busy mentors (and mentees!) may need to be reminded of why they made a commitment to the program, and will appreciate encouragement and support in their efforts.
+Make sure you have sufficient program management time and resources to deliver basic administrative tasks, like responding to questions and inviting participants to program meetings.
 Make sure they know where to turn for help if needed and provide support for relationships that need a bit of hand-holding to start.
-Not all mentoring relationships take off from day one.